-- A. Unless otherwise indicated, demolition waste becomes property of Contractor. - B. Historic items, relics, antiques, and similar objects including, but not limited to, cornerstones and their contents, commemorative plaques and tablets, and other items of interest or value to Owner that may be uncovered during demolition remain the property of Owner. - 1.
+- Unless otherwise indicated, demolition waste becomes property of Contractor. Α. - Historic items, relics, antiques, and similar objects including, but not limited to, B. cornerstones and their contents, commemorative plaques and tablets, and other items of interest or value to Owner that may be uncovered during demolition remain the property of Owner. - 1.
 Carefully salvage in a manner to prevent damage and promptly return to Owner.

-- A. Proposed Protection Measures: Submit informational report, including drawings, that indicates the measures proposed for protecting individuals and property, for environmental protection, for dust control and, for noise control.
-Indicate proposed locations and construction of barriers. - 1.
-Adjacent Buildings: Detail special measures proposed to protect adjacent buildings to remain.
+Α. Proposed Protection Measures: Submit informational report, including drawings, that indicates the measures proposed for protecting individuals and property, for environmental protection, for dust control and, for noise control.
+Indicate proposed locations and construction barriers.

-- B. Schedule of Building Demolition Activities: Indicate the following: - 1.
+- B. Schedule of Selective Demolition Activities: Indicate the following: - 1.
 Detailed sequence of selective demolition and removal work, with starting and ending dates for each activity.
 Ensure Owner's on-site operations are uninterrupted. - 2.
 Interruption of utility services.
 Indicate how long utility services will be interrupted. - 3.
 Coordination for shutoff, capping, and continuation of utility services. - 4.
 Coordination of Owner's continuing occupancy of portions of existing building. - 5.
-Means of protection for items to remain and items in path of waste removal from building site. - C. Predemolition Photographs or Video: Show existing conditions of adjoining construction and site improvements, including finish surfaces that might be misconstrued as damage caused by building demolition operations.
+Means of protection for items to remain and items in path of waste removal from building site. - C. Pre-demolition Photographs or Video: Show existing conditions of adjoining construction and site improvements, including finish surfaces that might be misconstrued as damage caused by building demolition operations.
 Submit before the Work begins.

 - A. Regulatory Requirements: Comply with governing EPA notification regulations before beginning demolition.
-Comply with hauling and disposal regulations of authorities having jurisdiction. - B. Standards: Comply with ANSI A10.6 and NFPA 241. - C. Predemolition Conference: Conduct conference at Project site to comply with requirements in Division 1 Section "Project Management and Coordination."
+Comply with hauling and disposal regulations of authorities having jurisdiction. - B. Standards: Comply with ANSI A10.6 and NFPA 241. - C. Pre-demolition Conference: Conduct conference at Project site to comply with requirements in Division 01 Section "Project Management and Coordination."
 Review methods and procedures related to selective demolition including, but not limited to, the following: - 1.
 Review methods and procedures for vermin eradication and cleanup. - 2.
 Inspect and discuss condition of construction to be demolished. - 3.
 Review structural load limitations of existing structures. - 4.
 Review and finalize building demolition schedule and verify availability of demolition personnel, equipment, and facilities needed to make progress and avoid delays. - 5.
 Review and finalize protection requirements. - 6.
 Review procedures for noise control and dust control. - 7.
 Review procedures for protection of adjacent buildings.